aditi-jadhav-arch/aditi-jadhav-arch/README.md

 ### 💼 Projects I'm Proud Of

 - 🍳 **RasoiBot** – an AI recipe buddy that tells you what to cook based on what’s in your fridge
-- 📺 **YouTube Clone** – HTML/CSS/JS replica of YouTube’s classic layout
+- 📺 **YouTube Clone** – HTML & CSS replica of YouTube’s classic layout
 - ☁️ **Weather App** – because knowing when it’s going to rain saves lives (and outfits)
 - 🏙️ **Mumbai Mosaic** – a website showcasing the cultural spirit of Mumbai